-If the student is not required to present during a given semester her/his initial base grade will be an "A".
+If the student is not required to present during a given semester the student's initial base grade will be an "A".

 Substitutions between student and department seminars are not allowed, unless arranged with the Co-Directors of Graduate Studies before the semester begins.